Jot-codes/dots-hyphens-hashes/github-pages.md

  git push -u cayman master
 ```
 Your page is updated.
-## Viewieng Your Page
+## Viewing Your Page
 1. On Git Hub page, go to your repository.
-1. Select _Settings_ tab.
+2. Select _Settings_ tab.
-1. In GitHub Pages section, select _master_ _branch_ for Source and save changes.
+3. In GitHub Pages section, select _master branch_ for Source and save changes.
-  You get the following information:
+  You get the following information above the GitHub Pages section:
   ```
   Your site is ready to be published at <url_to_your_page>.
   ```
-1. Click the URL and enjoy your first page on GitHub Pages.
+4. Click the URL and enjoy your first page on GitHub Pages.

 [back](./)